Welcome to the Hundley Lab at Indiana University

 Emily Wheeler (former undergraduate student) – currently a graduate student at UCSD

 Ellen Hallberg (former undergraduate student) – currently a medical student at St. Louis University

-Jingyi Chen (former summer undergraduate exchange student) – currently a graduate student at The Scripps Research Institute
+Jingyi Chen (former undergraduate exchange student) – currently a graduate student at The Scripps Research Institute

-Amber Thomas (former graduate student) – currently a Lab Manager at Tempus
+Amber Thomas (former graduate student) – currently a lab manager at the University of Colorado, Denver

-Nick McCrory (former volunteer researcher) – currently a graduate student at NC State
+Nick McCrory (former volunteer researcher) – currently a medical student at Duke University School of Medicine

 Brittany Levy (former undergraduate student) – currently a medical student at University of Cincinnati